 Environmental Extremes Laboratory (Lead: Dr Neil Maxwell)

-Exercise for Health and Well-being Laboratory (Lead: Associate Professor Peter Watt)
+Exercise for Health and Well-being Laboratory

 The research within this lab encompasses a range of methods and applications, from cell and molecular approaches to whole body measures and application.
 At the cellular level we are particularly interested in stem cell responses to exercise and application to health and injury recovery.
 The group has also experience and opportunities for research into lifestyle modifications such as exercise and nutritional interventions in special populations (e.g. elderly; sedentary; physically disabled, heart conditions or overweight).